 All accepted inmate property is securely stored within the Detention Center.

+Inmates arriving at the facility with excess property that is not allowed are required to release the property within 30 days.
 Inmates may release property to anyone except other inmates.
 To release property, an inmate must complete and sign an Inmate Property Release Form.
 Property may be released during normal visiting hours while the inmate is still incarcerated.

-Inmates being transferred to another facility will fill out a Property Control Transfer Form and have 30 days for someone to pick up the property before it is disposed of.
+- For Transfers—Fill out a Property Control Transfer Form and have 30 days for someone to pick up the property before it is disposed of.

-Inmates being released will receive their property as they leave the Detention Center.
+- For Releases—Inmates will receive their property as they leave the Detention Center.
 Inmates that have already been released have 30 days to pick up their property during normal visiting hours at the front lobby with a valid proper ID.